Kumar-s75/Ai-Customer-Support-System/README.md

 ---
 Important Note-

--I was asked to implement VERCEL AI SDK for streaming but I intentionally implemented streaming manually using Server-Sent Events to demonstrate a clear understanding of how token streaming, typing indicators, and agent orchestration work at a lower level.The system is SDK-agnostic, and integrating Vercel AI SDK would be a straightforward swap at the router layer.
+-I was asked to implement VERCEL AI SDK for streaming but I intentionally implemented streaming manually using Server-Sent Events to demonstrate a clear understanding of how token streaming, typing indicators, and agent orchestration work at a lower level.

+-The system is SDK-agnostic, and integrating Vercel AI SDK would be a straightforward swap at the router layer.

 - The router agent can be easily integrated with Vercel AI SDK (`streamText`) without changing the API or frontend contracts.